CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/Monitor-Network-Performance/UI-Early-Access-Features.md

 NetQ has [early access](https://support.cumulusnetworks.com/hc/en-us/articles/202933878-Early-Access-Features-Defined) features that provide advanced access to new functionality before it becomes generally available.
 Two features are available as early access features in NetQ 2.3.0:

-- Topology view (GUI Cloud deployments only), described here
+- Topology view, described here
 - Detailed `netq check` validation output (CLI only), refer to [CLI Early Access Features](../../../Cumulus-NetQ-CLI-User-Guide/CLI-Early-Access-Features/)

 These features are bundled into the `netq-apps` package; there is no